quangngn/CSC207-Complexity-analysis/README.md

    *
    * For this method, I don't use recursion so the stack has space complexity = O(1).
    *
    * I did declare a new array with length = total length of the input arrays once.
-So the space
+So the heap space
    * complexity of this method is O(m+n).
    */